rohan-sajeesh/ADS2001-Stock-Portfolio-Optimisation/report/README.md

 This folder contains the final project report developed for ADS2001.

-The report documents the complete data science workflow, including problem definition, data preparation, exploratory analysis, model development, evaluation, and recommendations.
+The report documents the complete data science workflow and stakeholder recommendations, including problem definition, data preparation, exploratory analysis, model development, evaluation, and recommendations.

 ## Purpose